 Stroll along the legendary Parcours de la Chouette (Owl Trail)

 Follow the Parcours de la Chouette, a self-guided trail marked with 22 brass plaques and the famous Dijon owl, the emblematic symbol of Dijon.
 Winding through the center of Dijon, this trail offers a playful way to discover its historical monuments, from medieval halls to Renaissance mansions.
-Don’t forget to make a wish when you touch the owl with your left hand — a beloved local ritual.
+Don’t forget to make a wish when you touch the owl with your left hand, a beloved local ritual.

-Climb to the top of Tour Philippe le Bon
+Climb to the top of Philippe le Bon Tower in the center of Dijon

 Take on the 316 steps of the Tour Philippe le Bon, perched in the palace of the dukes complex, and you’ll be rewarded with a panoramic view of rooftops stretching across Dijon and beyond.
 It’s one of the top attractions for photographers and anyone wanting a bird’s-eye look at this Gothic city.

-Visit the bustling Halles de Dijon
+Visit the bustling Les Halles de Dijon

 Inspired by Gustave Eiffel and set in the vibrant market in Dijon, the Halles de Dijon are a paradise for food lovers.
 You’ll find everything from stinky cheeses and pain d’épices to fresh oysters and charcuterie.
 Stop here if you’re discovering the best places to eat or want a picnic-ready spread of Bourguignon delights.